life-itself/community/vault/projects/contemplative-activism.md

 ---
 title: "Contemplative Activism"
-description: "Collective Activism is an initiative started by Life Itself to explore how we can bring contemplative awareness, skills and practices into activism and social leadership."
+description: "Contemplative Activism is an initiative started by Life Itself to explore how we can bring contemplative awareness, skills and practices into activism and social leadership."
 image: /assets/images/Blog-Feature-Images-4.jpg
+homepage:
 start: 2018
-end: 2022
+end:
 team:
   - rufuspollock
   - liamaet